warroyo/tkg-overlays/harbor/avi-l7/README.md

 This is needed to tell avi that the backend pools are listening on tls and to re-encrypt traffic.

-1. Create a new application ssl profile in avi since a default one does not exist. `Templates -> Security -> SSL/TLS Profile` make sure to choose "Application Profile"
+1. Create a new application ssl profile in avi since a default one does not exist. `Templates -> Security -> SSL/TLS Profile` make sure to choose "Application Profile" .
+Name the new profile `avi-ssl-profile`

 2. Apply the HTTPRule and update the value for the harbor hostname.